danivapp/learning-journey/README.md

 - Share summaries, key takeaways, and certificates from each course.
 - Connect learning outcomes to my projects on [GitHub](https://github.com/danivapp).

-- 👉 See the full list here: [Completed Courses](./completedCourses.md)
+- 👉 See the full list here: [Completed Courses & In progress](./completedCourses.md)

 ## 🚀 Why this repo?
 I believe learning is a continuous process.
 By keeping a transparent record here, I can not only reflect on my growth but also give potential collaborators and employers insight into my background.